-Rosie teaches Tuesdays.
+Rosie teaches on Mondays and Tuesdays.

 Nick is a Montreal artist, who trained, and still trains ruthlessly in not one, but three fields: dance, drama, but mostly music.
 He’s a triple threat, which has brought him over time to be casted in over twenty musicals, mainly as a lead.
 Nick started singing musicals and classical style, but eventually went on to Vanier in jazz voice.
 His style ranges from funk to pop, with a strong belting range.
 Nick has also played for Montreal’s International Jazz Festival, is a regular at the House of Jazz, sang at Classica festival, and is featured in many events, fundraisers, and special performances all around town.
 Nick is currently working on his debut album.

 As a teacher, Nick is eager to push his students to be the best they can be.
 Being a dance coach, his method is the same throughout his classes: technique, interpretation, and raw emotions are the key.
 Nick’s vision is for his students to find their inner voice, and let it resonate to the world.

 Nick teaches on Mondays, Tuesdays, Saturdays and Sundays